 This parable has been called:

 The Wicked Vinedressers, Husbandmen or Tenants are in focus in three of the titles above.
 But my question is, are they indeed in focus or is someone or something else the focus?
-What did Jesus tell this story for?
+Why did Jesus tell this story?
 That is what we have to work out.
 What would you call the Parable?
 Where should the emphasis be placed?
 When we name the passage we are giving it a title which sums up what the passage is about or where the emphasis is in the passage?
-So after you have read the Old Testament passages I have given you today try to come up with a title you feel sums it up the passage in Luke.
+So after you have read the Old Testament passages, try to come up with a title you feel sums it up the passage in Luke.
 Send your suggestions to me and I will chose the best one.

 Tomorrow I will comment on the links we have to the Old Testament passages and then in the following Gems we will look at the links in Luke’s Gospel and draw the threads together with a few other comments.